Sonic & Knuckles

 Sonic & Knuckles is a stand-alone expansion pack from Sonic the Hedgehog 3 that is a good game in its own right, but when combined with Sonic 3 becomes what could arguably be the best Sonic game ever.

 The level select can be accessed by starting the game and grabbing one of the lifts in Mushroom Hill Zone.
-Once you have grabbed a lift, press Left, Left, Left, Right, Right, Right, Up, Up, Up.
-If done correctly, you should hear a ring chime.
+Once the player has grabbed a lift, press Left, Left, Left, Right, Right, Right, Up, Up, Up.
+If done correctly, a ring chime will play.

-When paused, you can perform the following actions:
+When paused, the following actions can be performed:

 Press Start to pause, then A to return to the title screen.
 At the title screen, press A + Start to access the level select.
-From there, you can press C to choose between Sonic (01) and Knuckles (03) only, and trying to select Sonic & Tails (00) or Tails (02) will give you Sonic alone.
-The Sonic 3 zones are also listed here, but choosing any of them will redirect you to Mushroom Hill.
-Entries in the sound test which will normally have songs only heard in Sonic 3 are empty and unplayable.
+From there, pressing C can choose between Sonic (01) and Knuckles (03) only.
+Trying to select Sonic & Tails (00) or Tails (02) will just give Sonic alone.
+The Sonic 3 Zones are also listed here, but choosing any of them will redirect to Mushroom Hill.
+Entries in the sound test which normally have songs only heard in Sonic 3 are now empty and unplayable.

 Notes about the levels:

 - Lava Reef Act 3 goes to the boss room.
-Knuckles cannot select this level.
+Knuckles can't select this level.

 - Lava Reef Act 4 goes to Hidden Palace Zone.
 Each character goes to their respective entrance in the level.

 - Sky Sanctuary Act 1 is Sonic's level and Act 2 is Knuckles'.
-Sonic cannot go to Knuckles' level and vice-versa.
+Sonic can't go to Knuckles' level and vice-versa.

-- Knuckles can enter Death Egg, but he cannot defeat the Act 1 boss (he cannot jump high enough to hit the boss in the first phase).
+- Knuckles can enter Death Egg, but can't defeat the Act 1 boss (Knuckles is unable to jump high enough to hit the boss in the first phase).

-- If Sonic beats The Doomsday Zone, the bad ending will play.
+- If Sonic beats The Doomsday Zone, the bad ending plays if the player doesn't have all the Chaos Emeralds.

 - The Doomsday Act 2 leads to the final boss of Death Egg.
 If Knuckles defeats the boss, the game will reset to the SEGA screen.

-- Knuckles cannot enter either level of The Doomsday.
+- Knuckles can't enter either level of The Doomsday.

 - Bonus 1 goes to the Glowing Spheres game.
 Bonus 2 goes to the Slot Machine game.
 Finishing each stage will restart it.

 Debug mode cannot be unlocked by normal means.
-It can only be unlocked using two means:
+It can only be unlocked:

-- By using the Game Genie code RFTT-A6XW, then pressing A + Start on the title screen or when in the level select.
+- By using the Game Genie code RFTT-A6XW then pressing A + Start on the title screen or when in the level select, or the Pro Action Replay (PAR) code FFFFFA:0001 which enables debug mode without the need of a button combination.

-- By utilizing a glitch in Sonic 3 & Knuckles whereby placing a long string of "S" monitors in a row using Debug Mode, followed by spindashing into them, will cause the game to crash with a garbled screen.
-Pressing the Start button on this screen will load Sonic & Knuckles with level select and debug mode enabled.
+- By utilizing a glitch in Sonic 3 & Knuckles whereby placing a long string of "S" monitors in a row using debug mode, followed by spindashing into them, will most often cause the game to crash with a garbled screen (though sometimes it will only revoke player control, and other times the player can still play in the Sonic 3 Zones until exiting the stage).
+Pressing the Start button in the first two states (Start + A if Controls haven't been revoked) will load Sonic & Knuckles with level select and debug mode enabled.
 Using the Wii Virtual Console's "Lock-on Menu", it is shown that the game still thinks that it's locked on to Sonic 3.
+Likewise, Sonic Mega Collection will also think the same.

-When in debug mode there you can enter both normal and edit mode in-game.
-Normal mode is similar to normal gameplay but with added debug features while edit mode is a mode where you can place objects anywhere in the level.
+When in debug mode, it's the same old songs and dances as the last three games.
+Normal mode is similar to normal gameplay but with added debug features, while edit mode is a mode where objects can be placed anywhere in a level.

 When in normal mode: